artemdemo/js-webpack-starter/README.md

-# Vnilla JS with webpack - starter pack
+# Vanilla JS with webpack - starter pack

 Basic packages and scripts to start app developing in vanilla js and webpack